PostHog/posthog.com/contents/blog/mobile-session-replay.md

 Happily, after several months of hard work from the replay team, we have betas for [iOS](/docs/session-replay/ios), [Android](/docs/session-replay/android), and [React Native](/docs/session-replay/react-native), with [Flutter](https://github.com/PostHog/posthog-flutter/issues/69) coming soon.

-This post covers how it works and some the technical challenges we overcame it make it.
+This post covers how it works and some of the technical challenges we overcame it make it.

 ## What's so difficult about mobile session replay?

-Developers complain about [the lack of good mobile replay options](https://medium.com/goodones/15-years-later-there-is-still-no-good-session-replay-for-ios-f8d335999737).
+Developers frequently complain about [the lack of good mobile replay options](https://medium.com/goodones/15-years-later-there-is-still-no-good-session-replay-for-ios-f8d335999737).

 The existing options were too expensive, ruined performance, lacked privacy controls, or locked behind [annoying salespeople](/founders/negotiate-software-better).
 These are all antithetical to how we do things at PostHog.

-Why was it this way for so long?
+But why was it this way for so long?

 ### 1. Multiple platforms